espocrm/documentation/administration/bpm-signals.md

 ## Regular signals

-Can be used within running processes.
-Can NOT be used to start processes or workflows.
+* Can be used within running processes.
+* Can NOT be used to start a process or workflow rule.

+Note: Signal Intermediate Events can catch and throw regular signals (in BPM process).

 ### Built-in signals